acemod/ACE3/docs/wiki/feature/atragmx.md

 ##### <b>Inclination Angle</b>

-The Inclination Angle field on the Target Screen displays data in both degees and cosine values.
+The Inclination Angle field on the Target Screen displays data in both degrees and cosine values.
 The degrees field is marked with a “d” and the cosine field with a “c”.
 These two fields are tied together and their values compliment each other – that is, the value in one field reflects the equivalent value of the other field.
 Changing the value in one field will automatically cause a change in value of the other field to match.

 <b>Example:</b> A cosine value of 0.91 is equivalent to 25 degrees.
 If you were to change the degrees field to 40 degrees, then upon exiting the degrees field, the cosine field will automatically change to 0.77 which is the cosine approximation to 40 degrees.

-<b>Tip:</b> These values can be directly transfered by using the `Vector`.
+<b>Tip:</b> These values can be directly transferred by using the `Vector`.
 Please refer to the manual of the `Vector` for more information on how to transfer data.

 ##### <b>Target Speed (m/s)</b>